 JavaScript for Web Accessibility

-Web accessibility ensures that people with disabilities can fully experience and interact with websites and applications.
-JavaScript is essential for creating dynamic, interactive websites, but it can sometimes introduce accessibility issues if not implemented thoughtfully.
-As JavaScript enables everything from user-triggered interactions to real-time updates, developers need to understand how to use it accessibly.
+Web accessibility implies that people with disabilities can fully experience and interact with a website and its application.
+JavaScript powers dynamic websites but sometimes generates accessibility issues when not thoughtfully implemented.
+JavaScript allows everything from user-triggered interactions to real-time updates, and developers need to know how to do it accessibly.

-– Semantic HTML First: JavaScript should enhance rather than replace HTML.
-Start with semantic HTML elements that inherently carry meaning, such as `<button>`, `<input>`, and `<label>`, then add JavaScript where necessary.
+– Semantic HTML First: JavaScript should be used to enhance, not substitute for HTML.
+Start with semantic elements that have inherent meaning in the browser, such as `<button>`, `<input>`, and `<label>`.
+Then, add JavaScript as needed.

-– Use ARIA (Accessible Rich Internet Applications) Wisely: ARIA roles, properties, and states can make custom components accessible to screen readers.
-However, avoid overusing ARIA, as it can sometimes complicate accessibility.
+– Use ARIA (Accessible Rich Internet Applications) Wisely: Use ARIA roles, properties, and states in order to allow screen readers to access custom components.
+Very importantly, avoid overusing ARIA, as that may sometimes make an interface less accessible.

 JavaScript Accessibility Best Practices